Helicobacter Pylori Urea Breath

 What is this test?

-This is a breath test that checks for Helicobacter pylori (H. pylori), a common infection.
+This is a test that checks your breath for Helicobacter pylori (H. pylori), a common

-H. pylori bacteria are spread through contact with feces from an infected person.
+infection.
+H. pylori bacteria are spread through contact with feces from an infected

+person.
 Many people get this infection during childhood.
-The bacteria often live in the stomach
+The bacteria often live in

-lining without causing any symptoms or problems.
-But for some people, these bacteria
+the stomach lining without causing any symptoms or problems.
+But for some people,

-While they live in your stomach lining, H. pylori make urea, a natural compound in
+While the bacteria live in your stomach lining, H. pylori make urea, a natural compound

-the body.
+in the body.
 As the bacteria make urea, they create ammonia and bicarbonate.
-Traces of
+Traces

-these can be found in your breath.
-This is proof that H. pylori live in your body.
+of these can be found in your breath.
+This is proof that H. pylori is in your body.

 Why do I need this test?